Alistair401/ConnectFour/README.md

 # ConnectFour
-A tiny project made with Haskell
+The classic "Connect Four" game made with Haskell and the Gloss package.

+Dependencies:
+* Cabal
+* QuickCheck
+* Gloss